prog-1/structs-ex01/README.md

 2               Pavel                    Zaichenkov                +41987654321
 ```

-Please note that IDs are auto-incremented for every new entry and aren't necessary sorted.
+Note: IDs are auto-incremented for every new entry and aren't necessary sorted.

+After the last entry the main menu should be displayed again.

 ### Adding new entries